nate-d-olson/giab-hg002-ccs/README.md

 ============================================
 * Read edit draft
 * SECTION: Small variant detection
-    * Total number of variants called for each callset
+    * Total number of variants called for each callset - JZ
     * Run happy on new callsets - waiting on callsets
         * Update benchmarking numbers in table 1 and text
-    * Figure 3A benchmark metrics
     * Stratification indel numbers for homopolymers > 2bp - JZ will provide code and input files for analysis
         - for use in estimating the percentage of discordant indels in homopolymer runs
-    * Add text with benchmark stratification results (1 - 2 sentences)
-    * Supplemental Figure R4-1: Key stratification results including overview and homopolymers
-* SECTION: Improving Small Variant Detection with Haplotype Phasing
-    * Impact of re-genotyping on benchmarking results (Table 1, Supplemental Fig R6-1)
 * SECTION: Revising and expanding GIAB
     * Total number of CCS hap.py variants the 60 were selected from
     * Table of manually curated variants